satansdeer/satansdeer.github.com/_posts/2017-09-28-magical-mystery-guide-for-async-await-in-javascript.markdown

 And `co` is a nice function that can resolve a __generator function__ and return a promise.

 So in this example, the `getWorld()` returns a promise.
 Then `yield` pauses further execution of our star signed function and passes the result of `getWorld()` to the `co` function.
-The `co` function takes the promise, resolves it and passes the value back to the generatior function where it is being assigned to the `world` variable.
+The `co` function takes the promise, resolves it and passes the value back to the generator function where it is being assigned to the `world` variable.

 Then the same is repeated for other variables.